Jacqueline-Esbri/Stock_Analysis/README.md

 ###### Advantages

-- Errors appear with ease
+- Errors may appear with ease
 - It is mostly safe since one may not refactor without testing
 - Since run times may be shorter, it can boost the system's performance
 - It is possible to make it easier to read than original version

-Refacturing code appeared to be effective and eeficient.
-It cleaned up the existing code and made it easier to read by others.
-Additionally, it is easy to maintain, edit, and comprehend.
+Refacturing code appears to be effective and efficient, depending on who is asked.
+It does have the ability to clean up the existing code and make it easier to read by others.
+During my challenge, however, it was not easy to maintain, edit, but was easier to comprehend.